Did you know?

 OPEC and Persian Gulf countries are not the same.

 The Organization of the Petroleum Exporting Countries (OPEC), was organized in 1960 for the purpose of negotiating with oil companies on matters of oil production, prices, and future concession rights.
-Of the 12 countries in OPEC in 2015, only 6 of them were in the Persian Gulf.
+Of the 14 countries in OPEC in 2016, only 6 of them were Persian Gulf countries.

 The United States produces a large share of the petroleum it consumes, but it still relies on imports to help meet demand

 In 2016, the United States produced1 about 14.6 million barrels per day (MMb/d) of petroleum, and it consumed2 about 19.6 MMb/d of petroleum.
 Imports help to supply the demand for petroleum.

 Petroleum includes more than just crude oil

 Petroleum includes more products than just crude oil.
 Petroleum includes refined petroleum products such as gasoline, diesel fuel, jet fuel, unfinished oils, and other liquids such as fuel ethanol, blending components for gasoline, and other refinery inputs.